Jaap Nunes Vaz: Early life

 Jaap Nunes Vaz was born in Amsterdam on 20 September 1906 to Isaac Nunes Vaz and Daatje Kinsbergen.
 Isaac's father was of Sephardic Jewish ancestry and both of his parents were of Ashkenazi Jewish ancestry.
 Jaap became a journalist once he graduated from school and joined the Onafhankelijke Socialistische Partij, a revolutionary socialist political party in the Netherlands.
 He held multiple jobs at different press agencies including Algemeen Nederlands Persbureau where he was a star reporter at the time of the German invasion.
 He was fired from his job in the fall of 1940 after the "Aryan Declaration".

 Het Parool

 Nunes Vaz hosted the first meeting of the Het Parool editorial board in his room on the Keizersgracht.
 He worked on the editorial board until he became the 5th executive editor, writing lead articles for the paper.

 Death

 On 25 October 1942, Nunes Vaz was arrested by the Gestapo after his hiding place was discovered in Wageningen.
-He was first sent to a convict prison in Scheveningen nicknamed "Orange Hotel" but was eventually transferred to Sobibór extermination camp via Westerbork where he was killed on 13 March 1943.
+He was first sent to a convict prison in Scheveningen nicknamed "Orange Hotel" but was eventually transferred to Sobibór extermination camp via Westerbork where he was murdered on 13 March 1943.